davidwesterdahl/sendify-challange/README.md

 ## Installation

+You need to have python installed, download it [here](https://www.python.org/downloads/)

 This project uses the uv package manager for python.
 Instructions on how to install it is [here](https://docs.astral.sh/uv/getting-started/installation/).
 If you have homebrew simply type ```brew install uv``` in the terminal.

-Next download this project and open the sendify-challange-master folder in a terminal.
-Then type `uv run src/schenker_api.py` to let uv sync all packages needed and then run the schenker_api.py file which will test the shipment tracker.
+Next download this project and open the sendify-challange-master folder.
+If you are on mac open the run.command, or on windows the run.bat.
+A new console window will open and run `uv sync` as well as run the schenker_api.py for debugging purposes.
 This will prompt you with different choices on what to test, to see that it functions properly.

 Next we want to configure the MCP.